Microsoft Intune service description

 Messages expire.
 For example, the notification that your service has been updated with a link to the What's New page will likely expire prior to the next service update notification.
 Otherwise, you'd have a large backlog of posts that may no longer be relevant.

-Under Edit message center preferences, we’ll eventually have a toggle for Intune so you can look at those messages posted to an Intune subscription.
-If you see Mobile Device Management for Office 365, that is a different service, not Intune.
+Under Edit message center preferences, we'll eventually have a toggle for Intune so you can look at those messages posted to an Intune subscription.
+If you see Mobile Device Management for Microsoft 365, that is a different service, not Intune.